-Once a person has completed an assessment as a tourist guide, the person will receive a formal, recognised qualification in tourist guiding that can be measured as a profession against the National Qualifications Framework (NQF) for tourist guiding.
+Once a person has completed an assessment as a tourist guide, the person will receive a formal, recognized qualification in tourist guiding that can be measured as a profession against the National Qualifications Framework (NQF) for tourist guiding.

-The Tourism Act, 2014 reinforces the need for tourist guides to be in possession of a SAQA recognised/ registered competency.
-This can be achieved through a CATHSSETA- accredited training provider, or with any other educational institution whose tourist guiding programmes are recognised and registered by the South African Qualifications Authority (SAQA).
+The Act reinforces the need for tourist guides to be in

+possession of a South African Qualification Authority (SAQA) recognised/registered competency.
+This can be achieved through a CATHSSETA-accredited training provider, or with institutions of higher education whose programmes are accredited by SAQA.